 No Festival Sabbath

-Times of Preparation for and anticipation of the Lord's return
+Times of Repentance, Preparation and Anticipation of Messiah’s Return

 —Hebrew: Yom Teruah